 Appropriately Uses Anti-Anxiety Medication

-This metric indicates the percent of long-term patients receiving antianxiety medications.
+This gauges the percentage of long-term care patients taking antianxiety drugs.

 Managing Depression Among Residents